Lorenzo-bulosan/UserAgents-To-Browser/README.md

 API used is from https://userstack.com/.
 A free key can be obtained by signing up to the free plan

-# 3) Modify the following parameters inside 'UserAgent-Converison.py'
+# 3) Modify parameters inside 'UserAgent-Converison.py'
 filename = 'FileToBeRead.xlsx'
 ColumnToRead = 'ColumnContaining_UserAgents'
 fileToCreate = 'FileToBeCreated.xlsx'